nathanhumphrey/remix-app/README.md

 ### /app/controllers/

 The controller implementation is left to the developer.
 There are many different methodologies that can impact the development of controllers, and this project doesn't seek to limit them.
 The pattern that is followed in this starter package is to define the DBInterface for controllers in this directory.
 The reasoning behind this decision is to allow for development of the use case controllers to happen without accounting for the database implementation -- in other words, the database shouldn't impact how the controllers are developed.
 Implement the classes and interfaces that work best for your setup.
+This directory contains the following files:

 #### [`controller-types.ts`](app/controllers/controller-types.ts)

-This file exports `abstract class DBRecord<Model>`, `interface DBInterface`, and `abstract class AbstractController<Model>`.
-These types are provided as examples only; you should feel free to scrap them and provide your own implementation.
+This file exports `abstract class DBResult`, `type Condition`, `type OrderByOptions`, `type LimitOptions` `type QueryOptions`, `interface DBInterface`, and `abstract class AbstractController<Model>`.
+These types are provided as examples only; feel free to update or scrap them and provide your own implementation if necessary.

 #### [`users.ts`](app/controllers/users.ts)